daiplusplus/AspNetDependencyInjection/GETTING_STARTED.md

     {
         if( webConfig == null ) throw new ArgumentNullException(nameof(webConfig));

-        this.connectionString = webConfig.RequireConnectionString( "myDbConnectionString" ); // `RequireConnectionString` is an extension method.
+        this.connectionString = webConfig.RequireConnectionString( "myDbConnectionString" ); // Note that `RequireConnectionString` is an extension method.
     }

     public MyDbContext CreateInstance()